Foie gras controversy: Chefs (2005-2010)

-Litigation
+Litigation (1985-2013)

 The controversy over foie gras has been the subject of several lawsuits.
 The 1985 case Lovenheim v.
 Iroquois Brands was a shareholder suit regarding ethical concerns about a company selling foie gras.

 In 2003, the Animal Protection and Rescue League and In Defense of Animals filed suit against Sonoma Foie Gras in California under the state's unfair business practices law, alleging animal cruelty.
 The farm also sued the two groups and four activists who documented conditions at the farm for trespass.
 The Legislature then intervened with a law allowing the farm to continue force feeding until the year 2012, after which point both the sale and production of foie gras has been illegal in California.

 In 2006, Sonoma Foie Gras sued Whole Foods Market for intentional interference with contract for influencing Grimaud Farms to stop supplying ducklings and marketing for Sonoma.
 The suit was settled for an undisclosed amount, though the jury returned a judgement of $5.2million.

 Also pending is a 2006 lawsuit filed by the Humane Society of the United States against the New York Department of Agriculture and Markets, alleging that foie gras qualifies as an adulterated food that should not be sold.

 In 2011, the Animal Legal Defense Fund filed a legal petition with the U.S. Department of Agriculture (USDA), urging that foie gras bear a consumer warning label stating "NOTICE: Foie gras products are derived from diseased birds."
 ALDF argues that because the USDA is responsible for ensuring that poultry products are wholesome and for approving only products from healthy animals, stamping foie gras products with the USDA seal without disclosing that those products are derived from diseased birds misleads consumers, contravening the Poultry Products Inspection Act.
 Regularly eating foie gras can harm the health of predisposed people.
 Patients with Alzheimer's, rheumatoid arthritis, type 2 diabetes and other amyloid-related diseases should not eat it.